Hotspot analysis in the PEF approach

 Implications of PEF hotspot identification

-The PEF pilot phase will soon start to test the using the most relevant impact categories and life cycle stages in external communication.
+The PEF pilot phase will soon start to test using the most relevant impact categories and life cycle stages in external communication.
 More importantly, identifying the most relevant processes and impact categories has implications for the data collection and data quality requirements.
-The data needs in the PEF pilot phase are adressed in another article.
+The data needs in the PEF pilot phase are addressed in another article.

 Learn more about PEF

 The time of the industrial revolution is over.
 Now it is time for the green revolution to go full steam ahead!
 Everybody needs to be involved in this process, therefore I aim to guide individuals and businesses in understanding the trade-offs between impacts.
 This will help them make informed decisions, which will truly help sustainable living thrive."